-Recently, I happened to watch some of the movies I was exposed to while growing up, in an attempt to re live some nostalgia of the simpler times those movies depicted.
-While the nostalgia element was fine, the renewed perception I have today for many of those movies left a bad taste in my mouth.
+Recently, I happened to watch some of the movies I was exposed to while growing up, in an attempt to experience some nostalgia of the simpler times those movies depicted.
+Leaving the nostalgia aside, the renewed perception today that I have on many of those movies left a bad taste in my mouth.

-One of the most well received directors of my growing up days was Visu and take many of his movies, Dowry kalyanam, Manal kayiru and even the progressive ones of his times, like Samsaram Adhu Minsaram, we see a common theme run across these movies, that to get a woman married and shipped off her parents home should be the biggest goal for her family.
-The messages that many of these movies send out are loud and clear, (and quite disturbing too), that it’s okay to indulge in lies, tolerate disrespect, and even put the woman’s wishes in the backburner to get her married and shipped her off her birth home.
+One of the most well received directors of my growing up days was Visu and many of his movies, like Dowry kalyanam, Manal kayiru and even the seemingly progressive ones, like Samsaram Adhu Minsaram, has a common thread.
+That to get a woman married and shipped off her parents home should be the biggest goal for her family.
+The messages that many of these movies send out are loud and clear, (and quite disturbing too).
+That it’s okay to indulge in lies, tolerate disrespect, and even put the woman’s wishes in the backburner to get her married and off her birth home.
 If a woman isn’t married “in time”, she is portrayed as a burden for her parents.
 Seriously?

 In those movies, marital violence was tolerated, marriages were portrayed as an end all to all the responsibilities for the woman’s parents, and women were more harshly judged than any of the men in there for the choices they make in their lives.
 I wonder how we as kids enjoyed watching such movies with our elders and how come none of the elders even batted an eyelid at any of such atrocities?

-Fast forward to a few years, then came the movie, Jeans which had a lot of promise – it was mostly shot in the US, starred the most beautiful woman of that time, and was filmed in all fancy locations around the world.
-The movie was a visual feast for everyone and showing all the world wonders in one song was nothing short of brilliant.
-Given all the money that was spent to film the movie in the most developed parts of the world, we would have expected something progressive.
-Just one deeper look, beyond Aishwarya Rai’s gorgeous looks and the fancy effects of the camera, was needed to detect the regressiveness in the plot.
-Even the family members of the most beautiful woman in the world, to get her married, her family members should apparently indulge in lies and deceit to get her married!
+Fast forward to late 90s, then came the movie, Jeans which had a lot of promise, for it was mostly shot in the US, starred the most beautiful woman of that time, and was filmed in many fancy locations around the world.
+The movie was a visual feast for everyone ans even had all the world wonders shown in one song.
+That was nothing short of brilliant, I agree.
+But, given all the money that was spent to film the movie in the most developed parts of the world, we would have expected something more progressive.
+Just one deeper look, beyond Aishwarya Rai’s gorgeous looks and the fancy effects of the camera, is needed to detect the regressiveness in the plot.
+So here is the thing, even if it’s the most beautiful girl in the world, to get her married, her family members should apparently indulge in lies and deceit.
 And this was to outsmart the groom’s father who, despite all the travel around the world and the wisdom gained with the exposure, was prepared to break his son’s heart only because his girlfriend did not have a twin!
-And we as an audience accepted these atrociousness without any questions as evidenced by the box office collection the movie garnered.
+And as an audience, we accepted these atrociousness without any questions as evidenced by the box office collection the movie garnered.

-For that matter, even Super Star Rajnikant, who has a Demi-God status in this part of the world, did his part in spreading toxic patriarchy.
+For that matter, even Super Star Rajnikanth, who has a Demi-God status in this part of the world, did his part in spreading toxic patriarchy.
 His dialogues dripped in sarcasm towards women who have minds of their own.
 Take Padayappa, for instance, clearly as per the Super Star, only women who fit a certain mould deserved men’s respect, women like his quiet girlfriend and husband worshiping Mother (played by Lakshmi, who is younger than Rajnikanth and has played his wife on screen many times).
-The women who do not fit into his ideal definition of “Saatvikam”, like his cousin, Neelambari, who is good for lust (per his own words), needs to be taught valuable lessons on how ideal women should behave.
-Like seriously?
+The women who do not fit into his ideal definition of “Saatvikam”, like his cousin Neelambari, who could be very good to lust with (per his own words), needs to be taught “valuable” lessons on how ideal women should behave.
+Kuch bhi!

 There definitely were movies which depicted empowered women in a good light, even during those days, but they were few and far between, and not as widespread as their more toxic counterparts.
 The predominant theme in South Indian Cinema of the 1990s and 2000s is men will be men, women (and their families) will have to adjust!
 If they don’t, they will be given harsh labels to deal with.